softwareshinobi/eternal-repository-template/readme.md

-# You Just Created A New Ubuntu Linux Server, Now What!?
+# I Seek To Become A God.

 In this GitHub repo will find a server provisioning bash script that will update, upgrade and configure your new ubuntu linux server.